-In the fourth quarter of 2010, the City of New York is engaged in project administration for the NYSE project and is working on providing required project records for compliance with the Subrecipient Agreement.
-The City of New York is also working on providing LMDC with project information regarding their request to install two interpretative bollards in the New York Stock Exchange Area.
+In the first quarter of 2011, the City of New York was engaged in project administration for the NYSE project and is working on providing required project records for compliance with the Subrecipient Agreement.
+The City of New York is also working on providing LMDC with project information and budget regarding their request to install two interpretative bollards in the New York Stock Exchange Area.